piccolo-orm/piccolo_web/image/app/md/posts/introduction_to_asgi.md

 ## ASGI frameworks

 Quart and Starlette already support ASGI.

 In a recent episode of [Talk Python to Me](https://talkpython.fm/episodes/show/188/async-for-the-pythonic-web-with-sanic), a Sanic maintainer mentioned that they plan to support ASGI, so expect that soon.

+Django Channels is another ASGI framework, which brings asynchronous capabilities (web sockets, HTTP2) to Django.
+The author of Django Channels, Andrew Godwin, was also the author of the ASGI spec.

 ### Which one should I use?

 Quart seeks to be compatible with Flask, a popular WSGI framework.
 If this is important to you, then it's a sensible choice.
 The API will be familiar, meaning you don't have to relearn concepts, and many Flask extensions will also still work.

-Sanic has a large community behind it, but I'm personally hesistant to use any async framework which doesn't support ASGI, but as previously mentioned, this could change soon.
+Django Channels is perfect if you want to add some async to a Django project.

-Starlette is my current favourite.
-I'm not personally invested in Flask, so don't care about compatibility.
+Starlette is my current favourite for new projects which don't require Django or Flask interoperability.
 It also feels the most like a pure ASGI framework.
 Every component is ASGI, so it delivers on the promise of composability and modularity that I find so appealing.
 It can be used as a framework in its own right, or you can use it as a source of building blocks, and build your own framework on top of it ([Responder](https://github.com/kennethreitz/responder) is one example).

-There are countless others, but some seem to have stalled or been abandoned (Japronto, Vibora), or don't have appealing APIs.

 ## Conclusions